alvinj/MultiPatternFileFind/README.md

 ````

-## Building the app (TODO: UPDATE THIS SECTION)
+## Building the app

 I initially build the app with [sbt-assembly](https://github.com/sbt/sbt-assembly), then create an executable with GraalVM.
 The steps are:

 - Run `sbt assembly`, or run `assembly` from the SBT prompt
-- That creates a JAR file named *target/scala-2.12/FileFind-assembly-0.1.jar*
+- That creates a JAR file named *target/scala-2.12/MultiPatternFileFind-assembly-0.1.jar*
 - `cd` into the *Graal* directory
 - Source the first file, i.e., `.
 1setup_graal` (you’ll need to change that configuration for your system)
-- Then run `2compile_graal.sh` to create the `ff` executable with GraalVM
+- Then run `2compile_graal.sh` to create the `ffx` executable with GraalVM

-After that, copy the `ff` executable to your *~/bin* directory, or somewhere similar.
+After that, copy the `ffx` executable to your *~/bin* directory, or somewhere similar.

+## TO-DO

+- The code is inefficient in that it opens and searches files multiple times.
+  It would be better to open the file once, convert it to a `Seq[String]`, then
+  search that `Seq` instead of the file.
+- Add “Help” text, including usage examples

-## More information (TODO: UPDATE THIS SECTION)
+## More information

-For more information, see my [Scala “file find” command blog post](https://alvinalexander.com/scala/scala-file-find-utility-command).
+- TODO

 Alvin Alexander
 https://alvinalexander.com